privacy-tech-lab/privacyflash-pro/README.md

 ## Files and Directories in this Repo

+- The latest release of PrivacyFlash Pro is contained in the [releases section](https://github.com/privacy-tech-lab/privacyflash-pro/releases).
 - `iOS-sample-projects`: Sample projects for PrivacyFlash Pro to analyze and test.
-- `privacyflash-pro.zip`: The PrivacyFlash Pro app.
 - `spec`: Third party and privacy practices specifications.
 - `spec/third_parties.yaml`: Specification for ad networks and other third parties.
 - `spec/privacy_practices.yaml`: Specification for detecting privacy practice usage.